 What nutrition advice can you provide for people recovering from alcohol addiction?

-This depends on the individual and the results of laboratory tests that their physician may order.
+This depends on the individual and the results of laboratory tests that their doctor may order.
 In general, blood work will test serum magnesium, and replacements will occur if indicated.
-In general, vitamins such as thiamine and folic acid will need to be supplemented.
-In addition, the physician may add a daily multiple vitamin.
-The person should also try to eat three well-balanced meals per day and drink enough water to remain hydrated.Timothy J. Legg, PhD, CARN-AP, CASAC, MACAnswers represent the opinions of our medical experts.
+Vitamins such as thiamine and folic acid will need to be supplemented.
+In addition, the doctor may add a daily multiple vitamin.
+The person should also try to eat three well-balanced meals per day and drink enough water to remain hydrated.Timothy J. Legg, PhD, PsyD, CAADC, CARN-AP, MACAnswers represent the opinions of our medical experts.
 All content is strictly informational and should not be considered medical advice.